 This trend is largely driven by the proximity to Cotonou, which exerts a significant pull, attracting new residents in search of space and opportunities.
 Furthermore, urbanization essentially follows the road network, highlighting the importance of transportation infrastructure in the organization of urban space.
 The areas adjacent to major thoroughfares are the most densely populated, while those further back are undergoing gradual urbanization.
 This trend suggests that, in the medium to long term, the downtown area of Calavi could transform into a nearly continuous urban expanse, creating a conurbation with Cotonou.
 Nevertheless, this rapid growth poses significant challenges in terms of urban planning, resource management, and infrastructure development, particularly in recently urbanized areas.

-4- DISCUSSION
+4. DISCUSSION